- Last Date to File ITR for FY 2022-23 (AY 2023-24) - Income Tax Return Due Date

 |

-- The property that is purchased after selling should be bought on the name of the seller and not on any other name to claim the benefit.
+- The property that is purchased after selling should be bought in the seller’s name and not in any other name to claim the benefit.

 - When the cost of the new residential property is lower than the net sale proceeds of the original property, the exemption u/s 54F will be allowed proportionately.
 One can reinvest the leftover amount under Section 54EC within six months of the transfer, subject to other conditions, to save tax.